talhakhubaib/SmartTrackEdu/README.md

 Follow the prompts to add your email, username, and password for super user.

-## Option 2: Use This Credential
+## Option 2: Use These Credentials

-For HOD / SuperAdmin:
+For HOD / Pricipal / Super User:

-Email: admin@gmail.com  ,
+Email: talha@gmail.com  ,
 Password: admin

 Let's revolutionize education together with SmartTrackEdu! 🎉